DavidFarkas90/incode-challenge/README.md

 │   ├── base/        # BasePage — side nav and toast notification helpers
 │   ├── flows/       # FlowsPage, NewFlowPage
 │   ├── identities/  # IdentitiesPage, SingleIdentityPage
-│   ├── login/       # LoginPage
 │   └── sessions/    # SessionsPage, SingleSessionPage
 └── tests/           # Test specs
 ```

 **Key conventions:**

 - All test files import `{ test, expect }` from `src/fixtures/fixtures.ts`, not from `@playwright/test` directly.
-The fixture handles login before each test and logout after.
+The fixture authenticates via API, injects the token into `localStorage`, navigates to the home page, and calls logout after the test completes.
+- Tests navigate to pages using `page.goto(PAGE_URLS.<PAGE>)` directly — no side-menu clicks for navigation.
 - Page objects do not extend `BasePage`.
 Tests compose them independently.
 - All page URLs are relative paths in `src/constants/urls.ts`; `baseURL` is set in `playwright.config.ts`.
 - All UI strings used in locators live in `src/constants/labels.ts` — never hardcode them inline.